Akshit75050/Bank_system/README.md

 # 🏦 Java Banking System with MySQL and JavaFX

-A simple Java project built by Tanya Pal for demonstrating JDBC, OOP, and JavaFX skills.
+A simple Java project built  for demonstrating JDBC, OOP, and JavaFX skills.

 ## Features
 - Create new bank accounts